onierstrasz/Recipes/oliebollen.md

 - Sprinkle the icing sugar on with the sieve.
 - Eat'em up, yum!

-Last update: 2002-10-19

-2020-12-23
-Instructions at home.
+---
+## Tips

+NB: numbers here are for an Electrolux induction range.
+Experiment for your own range.

+- Spread a plastic sheet on the kitchen table to protect it from oil, and cover it with a layer of newspaper and paper towels to put the cooked oliebollen to cool and sprinkle icing sugar
-Put dough in oven with light on to rise or at 35°.
-(Half portion.)
+- Put dough in oven with light on to rise or at 40°

-Put 2 l oil in medium large pan.
-(Even 1.5 l is ok.)
+- Use 1.5 - 2 l grapeseed oil in medium large pan
-Heat oil on induction range at 5 with lid on for about 20m.
-Use front left burner.
-After adding first batch, raise to 6, or alternate between 5 and 6.

-For a half portion, add some extra milk.
+- For a half portion, add some extra milk.
-Takes 90" for the dough to rise sufficiently.
+- NB: Takes 90m (not 60m) for the dough to rise sufficiently.

-2024-12-24 NB: new induction range
-Heat oil on induction range at 7 with lid on for about 20m to 130°C. Use front left burner.
-Alternate between 7 and 8 if necessary.
+- Heat oil on front left burner at 7 with lid on for about 15m to 130°C.
+- Alternate between 6 and 8 if necessary.
+(Increase temperature when you add a new batch, and lower it after a few minutes.)
+- The next day you can reheat the oliebollen in an air fryer for 4-5m at 180°

+---

 ![Oliebollen](images/oliebollen.jpeg)